Indirect Inference With(Out) Constraints: Inequality Constraints on the Auxiliary Model

-CFS rightly stress that these conditions may produce some singularity (and non-normality) in the asymptotic distribution of the constrained estimator $\hat{\beta}_{T}^{r}$ so that it cannot be used directly for the purpose of I-I based on an asymptotic normal estimator (with a non-singular asymptotic covariance matrix) of $\beta $.
-For this reason, CFS fish for a seemingly ad hoc linear combination of the constrained estimator $\hat{\beta}_{T}^{r}$ and the vector $\hat{\lambda}_{T}$ of KT multipliers that is asymptotically normal (see Proposition 2 in CFS, page 950).
-Our first key result is to show that this linear combination is actually tightly related to the (potentially) infeasible unconstrained estimator.
+While $\hat{\beta}^{r}_{T}$ is $\sqrt{T}$-consistent, it has rightly been stressed in CFS that the constraints $g(\beta)\geq 0$ may produce some singularity (and non-normality) in the asymptotic distribution of $\hat{\beta}_{T}^{r}$, and therefore $\hat{\beta}^r_{T}$ may not be appropriate for I-I estimation. {This issue is exacerbated under our setup, since not only may the asymptotic distribution of $\sqrt{T}(\hat{\beta}^r_{T}-\beta^0_T)$ be non-normal, but, under Assumption \textbf{A1}(iii), the asymptotic distribution of $\sqrt{T}(\hat{\beta}^r_{T}-\beta^0_T)$ may have a non-zero asymptotic mean.} For the former reason, i.e., non-normality, CFS search for a seemingly ad hoc linear combination of the constrained estimator $\hat{\beta}_{T}^{r}$ and the vector $\hat{\lambda}_{T}$ of KT multipliers that is asymptotically normal (see Proposition 2 in CFS, page 950). {To elucidate the implications of this statement, first consider the following (infeasible) quadratic objective function based on the quadratic expansion in Assumption \textbf{A2}:} {Since $\beta _{T}^{0}$\ is in the interior of the parameter space, $M_T(\beta)$ is well-defined for any $\beta \in \mathbb{R} ^{d_{\beta }}$ and is uniquely maximized by the solution of the first-order conditions, }